kaoudis/vulnparty-js/README.md

 vulnerable code, hack it to prove it's vulnerable, then intentionally *write secure code* next time.

 ### What's this good for?
+If you try to just run this web server and black box it, you're probably gonna be frustrated.

+This app is designed as a grey box or even white box set of exercises where each endpoint has a series of things wrong with it.
+If you are truly stuck, please feel free to file an issue here or DM on Twitter.

+#### Recommended route
+Pick an endpoint, and read the code and possibly the [https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md](vulns.md) entry.
+Then run the server and test the endpoint with your tooling of choice (anything that can send an http request will do).
+What vulnerabilities do you spot?
+Do you see similarities to what is documented?
+Do you see anything that is undocumented and obviously wrong, broken, or bad practice?

-You can:
+#### You can:
-- practice your code audit and documentation skills
+- practice your code auditing and documentation skills
 - practice your grey-box web app hacking
 - practice your vulnerable coding; PRs that add vulnerable features and describe why the code is vulnerable and how you exploited it are welcome!
 - practice your JS coding standards; I'd like this app to follow https://google.github.io/styleguide/jsguide.html eventually
-- just spin the app up and use it as a test ground for any payloads you like
+- even just spin the app up and use it as a test ground for payloads, once you understand what the endpoints do

 See [vuln documentation here](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md).